 Many of us rely on Windows Search to find files and launch programs, but searching for text within files is limited to specific file types by default.
 Here’s how you can expand your search to include other text-based files.

 Do you use the command line in Windows to get things done?
 If you are more comfortable typing commands to accomplish tasks than using the mouse, we have compiled 20 of the best Windows command line tips and tricks to help you become a command line guru.

-Earlier this week we asked you to share your tips and tricks for setting up a novice-proof computer; read on to see how your fellow readers ensure friends and relatives have a well protected computer.
+Earlier this week we asked you to share your favorite tricks for scoring free Wi-Fi while on the road.
+Now we’re back to share the wealth; read on to see how your fellow readers stay connected while traveling.

 Once a week we comb through our tips box and reader comments to share useful tips and tricks with everyone.
 This week we’re looking at how to get the new Google navigation bar ahead of schedule, search the Kindle Lending Library from the web, and how to clear up SD formatting issues.

 There’s a good chance that your smart phone is loaded with root-level spyware installed—not by a malicious internet source, but by your phone provider.
 Find out how to detect and remove it to increase performance and privacy.